Old North State Council: Woodfield Scout Preservation

 Woodfield Scout Preservation was an 800 acre Boy Scout camp in western Randolph County, North Carolina between the municipalities of Asheboro, Trinity, and Denton (35.7312°N 79.9768°W).
 It is situated along the banks of the Uwharrie River in the Uwharrie Mountains.
 Camp Woodfield is mainly used for Cub Scout events, but numerous Boy Scout and Order of the Arrow events are also held there.
 The camp is divided into three sections: Woodfield East (the largest with most amenities), Woodfield West (more primitive), and Primitive Camp (most primitive).
 The camp was donated by Elliot S. Wood and Mary Webb Wood in 1989.

 As part of the national Boy Scouts of America's bankruptcy to compensate the victims of previous sexual abuse, each council was required to contribute to the survivor's trust fund.
-The raise the funds to cover its contribution, the Old North State Council divested for Woodfield Scout Preservation in January 2022.
+To raise the funds to cover its contribution, the Old North State Council divested for Woodfield Scout Preservation in January 2022.
 The portions of the camp included in the sale are Cub World and Woodfield East.
 The Old North State Council retains ownership of the land known as Woodfield West.
 In January 2022, the Old North State Council executive board changed the name from Woodfield West to Woodfield Scout Camp.
 Woodfield Scout Camp will continue to support unit weekend camping, district camporees, and council training events.

 Hagan Sea Base

 Charles T. Hagan Sea Scout Base (or just Hagan Sea Base) is an Old North State Council camp on the Davidson County, North Carolina shores of High Rock Lake.
 It is located just south of Southmont off North Carolina State Highway 8 (35.639717°N 80.265533°W).
-The camp was renovated and upgraded in the early 2000s from a primitive-style camp, to a functioning summer camp with restrooms and offices.
+The camp was renovated and upgraded in the early 2000s from a primitive-style camp to a functioning summer camp with restrooms and offices.
 Hagan specializes in water activities for Boy Scouts and Venture Scouts, including canoeing, sailing, fishing and motorboating.
-50 Mile Canoe Treks are held at Hagan, as are Whitewater Merit Badge and Canoeing Merit Badge classes.
+50-mile canoe treks are held at Hagan, as are Whitewater Merit Badge and Canoeing Merit Badge classes.